MaxMiksa/Obsidian-Hover-Annotations/README.md

 ### 🚀 Future Roadmap

 - [x]  1.
 UI/UX Improvement (Completed 2025-11-20)
-*   **Context Menu Integration**: Currently only callable via `Ctrl+P`.
-Plan to integrate an `EditorMenu` event so users can **right-click** on selected text to see an "Add Annotation" option.
+*   **Context Menu Integration**: Right-click on selected text to quickly add an annotation via `EditorMenu`.

-*   **Sidebar View**:
+- [x] 2.
+Interaction & Safety (Completed 2025-12-09)
+*   **Multi-line Annotations**: Cross-line selections stay hidden/highlighted correctly and support hover/edit/delete.
+*   **Input Flow**: Enter submits the annotation; Shift+Enter inserts a newline.
+*   **Tooltip Behavior**: Tooltip auto-hides on mouse click or any key press.

+- [ ] 3.
+Sidebar View
 *   Develop a sidebar panel that lists **all annotations** in the current document.
 *   Clicking an annotation in the sidebar automatically scrolls the editor to the corresponding location (similar to the Review pane in Word).

-*   **Multi-Color Annotations**:
+- [ ] 4.
+Multi-Color Annotations
 *   Allow users to select different annotation colors (e.g., Red for questions, Green for ideas, Yellow for tasks).
 *   Implementation: Add different classes to the HTML, such as `class="ob-comment red"`.

-- [x] 2.
-Functional Enhancements (Completed 2025-11-20)
-*   **One-Click Delete/Edit Commands**:
-    *   Currently, deletion requires manually removing the code.
-Develop a command: when the cursor is over annotated text, executing "Delete Annotation" automatically strips the HTML tags, leaving only plain text.
-    *   Executing "Edit Annotation" brings up a pop-up to modify the `data-note` content without having to edit the source code.
-*   **Icon Mode**:
+- [ ] 5.
+Icon Mode
 *   Add a setting switch: choose between "Underline Mode" or "End-of-Text Icon Mode."
 *   In Icon Mode, use CSS `::after` pseudo-element to place a symbol like `📝` after the text; the annotation content displays when hovering over the icon.

-- [ ] 3.
+- [ ] 6.
 Export and Summary (On Hold)
 *   **Annotation Summary**: Add a function to extract all annotations from the current document at once, generating a new Markdown list (including: Original Text, Annotation Content, Location Link).
 This is highly useful for reading notes.

 ***